ArhanChaudhary/qter/media/paper/paper.typ

     cube("bbbbbbbbb yyyyyyyyy ooooooooo", offset: (2.5, 0), back: true)
 }))

-The orientation sum for the corners in this position is one (one for the twisted corners plus zero for the rest), however it's impossible to apply just one twist using moves, and the corner orientation sum will always be one regardless of the moves that you do.
+The orientation sum for the corners in this position is one (one for the twisted corner plus zero for the rest), however it's impossible to apply just one twist using moves, and the corner orientation sum will always be one regardless of the moves that you do.

 Similarly, we can show that the orientation sum of _edges_ is also always zero.
-If we call the non-flipped state "zero" and the flipped state "one", then $F$ and $B$ turns both flip four edges, adding $+4$ to the edge orientation sum of the cube, which wraps around to zero.
+If we call the non-flipped state "zero" and the flipped state "one", then the $F$ and $B$ turns both flip four edges, adding $+4$ to the edge orientation sum of the cube, which wraps around to zero.
 Therefore, a single edge flip is unsolvable too:

 #figure(cetz.canvas(length: 15pt, {
     import cetz.draw: *